kodlist/moo-jsonplaceholder-qa/README.md

 :point_right: #### Now we get in to the real work.

-> I will first put all the karate bdd scenarios.
-After all the test **(GET, POST, DELETE)** scenarios, you should find the project structure.
+> I will first put all the karate bdd scenarios - covers **(GET, POST, DELETE)** scenarios. you should find the project structure at the end.

 ### Test scenario one: GET user